marythought/ai-devtools/02-snake/README.md

-# 🐍 Multiplayer Snake Game - Implementation Guide
+# 🐍 Snake Game - Full Stack Application

-A fully-featured Snake game with multiplayer features, spectator mode, and leaderboard functionality.
-Built with vanilla JavaScript and comprehensive test coverage.
+A multiplayer snake game with spectator mode, featuring a React/TypeScript frontend and FastAPI backend with JWT authentication.

 ## Features